ibkbcn/Real-Estate-Profitability-Forecaster/README.md

 ### Results

-We evaluated multiple regression algorithms to identify the best performer.
-The tables below summarize the performance on the **Test Set**.
+Multiple regression algorithms were evaluated to identify the best performer.
+The tables below summarize the performance on the Test Set.

 ### Purchase Price Prediction
 *Target: Total Sale Price (€)*